redaranj/exchange-new/conduct.md

 ## Harassment

 Harassment may occur online or in person.
-Examples of unacceptable behaviours include:
+Examples of unacceptable behaviors include:
 1. Offensive comments which reinforce social structures of domination and/or are related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, or religion.
 2. Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.
 3. Deliberate misgendering or use of “dead” or rejected names.
-4. Gratuitous or off-topic sexual images or behaviour in spaces where they’re not appropriate.
+4. Gratuitous or off-topic sexual images or behavior in spaces where they’re not appropriate.
 5. Physical contact and simulated physical contact (eg, textual descriptions like “hug” or “backrub”) without consent or after a request to stop.
 6. Threats of violence.
 7. Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm.